hed-standard/hed-examples/docs/source/EventFileRestructuringQuickstart.md

 ### Using multiple remodel commands

 In a remodeler transformation file one or more remodel commands should be provided in a list.
-These commands will be performed by the remodeler in order.
+These commands are performed by the remodeler in order.
-It is important to consider the order of the remodeler commands.
+It is important to consider the order of the remodeler commands, since these operations are not commutative.
-In the example below the summary will be performed after the renaming, so it will reflect the new column names.
+In the example below the summary will be performed after the renaming, so the result reflects the new column names.

 ````{admonition} An example JSON remodeler file with multiple commands.
 :class: tip